Go Back

 No ratings yet

 This homemade strawberry shrub captures peak-season fruit with punchy acidity and soft sweetness.
-A versatile mixer that brightens any glass—sparkling or spirit-based.
+A versatile mixer that brightens any glass, sparkling or spirit-based.

 Prep Time 10 minutes

-Total Time 4 days
+Total Time 3 days 12 hours 10 minutes

 Course: Beverage